Peanut Balls in Labour & Delivery

 One of the studies on Peanut Ball use found was that for the first year it was used in one hospital, their c-section rates went down about 12%.
 Now, other factors might have played a role in this, but they claim that the Peanut Ball was the primary change in their patient care.
 More research is needed with larger sample sizes and higher quality studies to determine whether there is statistical significance in these results, but it’s a pretty impressive first impression!

 More from Babytalk: What to Expect When You’re Getting a Cesarean Section

-I would love to see a new more vigorous study on this, since that is a HUGE change in c-section rates, something that all hospitals need to aspire to.
+I would love to see a new more rigorous study on this since that is a HUGE change in c-section rates, something that all hospitals need to aspire to.